cppalliance/safe-cpp/proposal/draft.md

 ## Memory safety as terms and conditions

-Memory-safe languages are predicated on a basic observation of programmer behavior: devs try to use a library and then only consult the docs if their first few attempts don't seem to work.
+Memory safe languages are predicated on a basic observation of programmer behavior: devs try to use a library and then only consult the docs if their first few attempts don't seem to work.
 This is dangerous to program correctness, since seeming to work is not the same as working.

 Many C++ functions have preconditions that are only known after careful perusal of their documentation.
 Violating preconditions, which is possible with benign-looking usage, causes undefined behavior and opens your software to attack. **Software safety and security should not be predicated on programmers following documentation.**